bcgov/cas-cif/docs/developer-guide.md

 ### Cleanup

-Once a feature flag is no longer necessary, any code that was added (ex: `useFeature`) should be removed and the flag in Growthbook can be deleted.
+Once a feature flag is no longer necessary, any code that was added (ex: `useShowGrowthbookFeature`) should be removed and the flag in Growthbook can be deleted.